AnonSacairSubmission/knowledge-base-generation-tool/README.md

 # Knowledge Base Generation Tool (SKGT)

-SKGT was built using scala-2.13.6 and requires Java 16 to run owing to the TweetyProject dependency.
+SKGT was built using scala-2.13.6 and requires Java 16 to compile owing to the TweetyProject dependency.

 [sbt](https://www.scala-sbt.org/1.x/docs/Setup.html) is required to build the project.